ing-bank/prometheus-scenarios/promql/docs/chapter2/01 - Using Functions.md

 For monitoring you would often be interested in the load on a system.
 That is more directly related to the number (or count) of incoming requests.
 Counters suit to this purpose because their current value is the sum of all previous measurements, unless your application stopped or restarted (in that case they are set back to zero).
+The rate() and irate() functions expect this behaviour from a counter and handle it properly.

 The demo api exposes a metric called *api_request_count* that simulates a measurement of the number of incoming requests.